hantsy/spring6-sandbox/docs/boot-http-service.md

 }
 ```

-The above handler will track the HTTP status, all 4xx status will throw a `WebClientResponseException` in the reactive flow.
-In a caller module, you can handle the exception in the `onError` callback like this.
+With this handler, all 4xx HTTP status codes will trigger a WebClientResponseException within the reactive flow.

+In the caller module, exceptions can be handled in the onError callback:

 ```java
 postService.getById(id).onError().subscrbe(...);
 ```

-Or define a global exception, for example - `PostServiceException` and convert `WebClientResponseException` into this *client* module-friendly exception.
+Alternatively, define a custom global exception like `PostServiceException`:

 ```java
 .defaultStatusHandler(HttpStatusCode::is4xxClientError,